mveraloo/byu-cs-452-class-content/redis/work_queue_example/readme.md

 - Recommended to use Python 3.11.3 (Download it here: https://www.python.org/ftp/python/3.11.3/)
 - VSCode is recommended.
 You can launch VSCode from this directory.
 Then use the command palette (`Ctrl+Shift+P`) → `"Python: Create Environment"`.
 Choose Python 3.11.3 and check the box for including `requirements.txt`.

-If you didn't check the box to include `requirements.txt`, you can install the dependencies like this:
+If you didn't check the box to include `requirements.txt`, you can install the dependencies from your terminal like this:

 ```
 pip install -r requirements.txt